monicahq/monica/readme.md

 Keep in mind that the best way to support it is to actually talk about it around you.

+There is currently not, and will never be, ads on the platform.
+I will never resell your data on `.com`.
+I'm like you: I hate big corporations that do not have at heart the best thing for their users, even if they say otherwise.
+The only way, therefore, to sustain the development of the product is to actually make money in a good-old fashioned way.

 #### The API

 The API will be opened to everyone, for both on `.com` and on-premises.